Dataloh/pg-ldap-sync/README.md

 Two comprehensive test scripts are provided to validate the system's functionality.

-### Option 1: Local Binary Test (`run_tests.sh`)
+### Docker Container Test (`run_tests.sh`)
-This script builds the Go binary on your local machine and runs it directly against the Dockerized services (Postgres, LDAP).
-This is ideal for rapid development and debugging.
+This script builds the application into a Docker image and runs the sync job as a container.
+This method provides a test that is closer to a production deployment.

 1.  **Make the script executable:**
     ```sh